dinhuun/python_project_template/README.md

     └── unit               <- unit tests to test that internal parts individually work ├── test_hello.py  <- tests for module hello └── __init__.py
+├── .gitignore
+├── Makefile               <- Makefile with commands like `make env` or `make lint` ├── pyproject.toml         <- makes project pip installable, such as `pip install -e .` so that src can be imported ├── README.md              <- README for this project
 ```